Jason2Brownlee/AlgorithmAfternoon/content/docs/about.md

 **Algorithm Afternoon** is another project along these lines.

-It is an experiment using LLMs (chatgpt4 and claude3) to design, develop, and use a standardized template to describe computational intelligence algorithms.
+It is an experiment using LLMs (chatgpt4 and claude3) to design, develop, and apply a standardized template to describe computational intelligence algorithms.

 The goal is to provide a large number of algorithm descriptions that developers may then use to learn about, get inspired by, and implement the algorithms.